icshwi/e3training/workbook/chapter1.md

 ### EPICS V4 group

-*Note that this group is not necessary for EPICS base 7 as they already are included.*
+*N.B.!
+This group is not necessary for EPICS base 7 as they already are included.*

 ```console
 [iocuser@host:e3]$ ./e3.bash -4 vars